Daisy goes rant crazy

 The only difference- they were now adults.
 I didn’t make them look good.

-It got a point where I couldn’t work.
+It got to the point where I couldn’t work.
 Not because I wasn’t good at my job.
 A psychiatrist decided I was unwell.
 40 kilograms in weight and displaying signs of psychosis.

 Sectioned under the mental health act- indefinitely and for multiple times.